theabraxas/Project-Neith/README.md

 # Tips to Contribute!
 Within the `pages` directory new integration folders are created.
 Each folder should have a couple files, a README explaining the ingegration, a ps1 file for the pages which will be made avaialble in the webserver, an optional file to create the database tables required.
 A `scheduled_tasks` file should be provided if periodic data collections are required or needed for the technology.

+Project Neith has a simple workflow where integrations are selected from a list of available modules, once activated they create the appropriate database tables and scheduled tasks to retreive data if required, the pages associated with each integration are then added to the website navigation menus.
+Additionally, because of it's highly modular design, it is often a matter of tweaking a single file or two in order to add new visualizations, or change how the various pages look.

 # Starting the Dashboard
 From a PowerShell Prompt: